Host Device Simulator#

-To use this target, Pigweed must be set up to build against the Raspberry Pi
+To use this target, Pigweed must be set up to use nanopb.
+The required source

 pw package, and then the build must be

-manually configured to point to the location of the downloaded SDK.
+manually configured to point to the location the repository was downloaded to.